laravel/docs/queues.md

 <a name="jobs-and-database-transactions"></a>
 ### Jobs & Database Transactions

 While it is perfectly fine to dispatch jobs within database transactions, you should take special care to ensure that your job will actually be able to execute successfully.
-When dispatching a job within a transaction, it is possible that the job will be processed by a worker before the transaction has committed.
-When this happens, any updates you have made to models or database records during the database transaction may not yet be reflected in the database.
-In addition, any models or database records created within the transaction may not exist in the database.
+When dispatching a job within a transaction, it is possible that the job will be processed by a worker before the parent transaction has committed.
+When this happens, any updates you have made to models or database records during the database transaction(s) may not yet be reflected in the database.
+In addition, any models or database records created within the transaction(s) may not exist in the database.

 Thankfully, Laravel provides several methods of working around this problem.
 First, you may set the `after_commit` connection option in your queue connection's configuration array: